 Strategic Coordinating Committees

-- Inclusion & Engagement: The Inclusion and Engagement Committee is a new committee focused on developing and fostering the Academy’s goals around the inclusion and engagement of its diverse members.
+- Inclusion & Engagement: The Inclusion and Engagement Committee is a new committee focused on developing and fostering AAPM&R's goals around the inclusion and engagement of its diverse members.

 - Quality, Practice, Policy & Research: The Quality, Practice, Policy & Research (QPPR) Committee is a Strategic Coordinating Committee.
 QPPR develops and manages an integrated strategic plan and resource allocation to advance the practice, policy and research priorities of the Academy.
 QPPR oversees sub-committees charged with supporting and advancing the Academy’s goals in the areas of health policy, reimbursement, legislation, quality, practice preparedness, and research.

-- Specialty Brand Expansion: The Specialty Brand Expansion (SBE) Committee is a new Academy committee charged planning and coordinating the Academy’s initiatives to fulfill the Academy’s goals related to advancing awareness, appreciation, and value of the specialty of PM&R with key stakeholders outside of PM&R.
+- Specialty Brand Expansion: The Specialty Brand Expansion (SBE) Committee is charged with planning and coordinating AAPM&R’s initiatives to fulfill goals related to advancing awareness, appreciation and value of physiatry with key stakeholders outside of PM&R.

 - Audit: The Audit Committee is responsible for reviewing the annual independent financial audit, which is a consolidated audit with the Foundation of PM&R. In addition to providing cyber security oversight, which includes overseeing an external audit every three years.

-- Awards: The Awards Committee deliberates the nominees for Academy awards, Honorary membership, and the Leadership Immersion Program applicants.
-Award recipients and Leadership Immersion Program participants are recommended to the Board in accordance with the Academy’s policies and procedures.
-Additionally, the committee will review and make Board recommendations as needed regarding award categories, award criteria, and submission processes.
+- Awards: The Awards Committee deliberates the nominees for AAPM&R awards, Honorary membership and Leadership Immersion Program applicants.
+Award recipients and Leadership Immersion Program participants are recommended to the AAPM&R Board of Governors in accordance with our policies and procedures.
+Additionally, the committee will review and make Board recommendations as needed regarding award categories, award criteria and submission processes.